 An eco-conscious ethos

 We integrate environmental initiatives that involve us and our guests in the conservation of the Turneffe Atoll and its reefs.
-Staffing former marine biologists and researchers, and sharing our initiatives and values with our guests, we operate with a deep-seeded respect for the sea and its marine life.
+Staffing former researchers and environmental enthusiasts, and sharing our initiatives and values with our guests, we operate with a deep-seeded respect for the sea and its marine life.

 Our environmental initiatives

 We host three rangers from the Turneffe Atoll Sustainability Association (TASA), whose conservation efforts curtail illegal fishing, fishing methods and undersized catch.

 We’re certified with Green Globe, the global certification for sustainable tourism with indicators across environmental, social, economic, cultural and managerial categories.

 We’re a member of the Reef Environmental Education Foundation (REEF), which seeks to conserve marine life by educating, enlisting and enabling divers to become active ocean stewards.

 In an effort to minimize damage to our reefs, our licensed guides educate divers and snorkelers about reef safety, from wearing reef-safe sunscreen to safely interacting with marine life.

 Our licensed guides educate snorkelers about lionfish and, with every snorkeling excursion, guides hunt the invasive species to mitigate their impact on the marine life.